 Business, Associate of Science Transfer

-The Associate of Science/Oregon Transfer Business (ASOT-BUS) is a degree that is intended to prepare students for transfer into a bachelor-level business program at a public Oregon university.
+The Associate of Science Transfer in Business (AST-BUS) is a degree that is intended to prepare students for transfer into a bachelor-level business program at a public Oregon university.
 Students who receive this degree will have met all lower division general education requirements of that institution's bachelor's degree programs.
 Students transferring with this degree will have junior standing for registration purposes.
-Admission to the business school/program of any public Oregon university is not guaranteed upon completion of the ASOT-BUS degree.
+Admission to the business school/program of any public Oregon university is not guaranteed upon completion of the AST-BUS degree.

 Graduation Requirements

-Students must complete a minimum of 90 credit hours.
 A maximum of nine (9) credits of PE185 may be applied to the ASOT-BUS degree.
 Career Technical Education courses may only count for 12 credits.
 Eight to nine (8-9) CTE credits may be accepted by a four-year business program.
 See specific CTE limitations at the four-year institution.
 Courses that are developmental in nature (designed to prepare students for college transfer courses) are not applicable to this degree.
 Three (3) credit hours of PE185 sport/activity courses may be granted toward the degree for successful completion of military basic training.
-A copy of military transcript or DD-214 is required.
+A copy of a military transcript or DD-214 is required.
 A maximum of 45 credits is allowed for basic or supportive courses under federal financial aid guidelines.
 All Honors courses may substitute for their equivalent requirements.

 Students must complete the graduation application process one term prior to the term of completion (e.g., spring term graduates must apply during winter term).

-All courses must be completed with a grade of "C" or better.
+All courses must be passed with a 'C' or better.
+Students must complete 90 credits from the following:

 Writing